-Enter any amounts (other than de minimis amounts) transferred from the decedent to the decedent's spouse (determined at the time of the transfer) and within 10 years of the date of the decedent's death.
+Enter any amounts (other than qualified family-owned business interests and de minimis amounts) transferred from the decedent to the decedent's spouse (determined at the time of the transfer) and within 10 years of the date of the decedent's death.
 At the time this form went to print, the IRS had not issued guidelines on what constitutes a de minimis amount.